How to apply for funding to provide paid internships for teaching.

 The funding is for this cohort only and future funds are dependent on the success of the scheme, including viability and sustainability.

 The application round is now closed.

 Email email@example.com with enquiries or to register your interest in future application rounds.

 Who can apply

-Applications are invited from school-led partnerships, for example a School Direct (SD) partnership or an accredited school-centred Initial teacher training provider (SCITT) or higher education institution (HEI).
+Applications are invited from school-led partnerships, which could include a School Direct partnership or a partnership with an accredited school-centred initial teacher training provider (SCITT) or higher education institution (HEI).

-Since schools will be the ultimate employers of the participants should they go on to teaching, accredited ITT providers can’t submit applications.
+Since schools will be the ultimate employers of the participants should they go on to teaching, accredited initial teacher training (ITT) providers can’t submit applications.
 However, school partnerships may collaborate with an accredited ITT provider to develop and deliver the programmes.
 Applications must be submitted by the school leading the partnership.

 Your partnership lead should submit the application as they will have overall responsibility for the budget.
 However, they should work in collaboration with the partner schools and ITT provider to develop the proposals.